benliepert/personal-website/content/blog/ptrace.md

 In the code snippet, I simply **fork** the calling process by calling the respective function.
 The `Parent` will be the calling process (tracer) and the `Child` will execute the command I want to trace (tracee).
 At this point, the parent and the child just run an infinite loop respectively.

-When using `top`, one can see that the we successfully forked our process:
+When using `top`, one can see that the process has been successfully forked:

 ```bash
     PID USER      PR  NI    VIRT    RES    SHR S  %CPU  %MEM     TIME+ COMMAND